DuckTales: The Movie - Treasure of the Lost Lamp poster

 The inciting incident occurs at 9 minutes when Webby discovers and claims the old lamp from the treasure pile.
 Unbeknownst to everyone, this lamp contains a genie that will transform their lives and attract dangerous attention..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to The boys actively choose to keep Gene secret and use wishes for fun rather than tell Scrooge.
+This reveals the protagonist's commitment to The boys actively choose to keep Gene secret and use wishes for fun rather than tell Scrooge.
 They commit to a new world of magical possibilities and friendship with Gene, crossing into Act 2., moving from reaction to action.

 At 36 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Merlock discovers the lamp's location and attacks.
+Significantly, this crucial beat Merlock discovers the lamp's location and attacks.
 The fun is over—the stakes become life and death.
 False defeat: Merlock is revealed as an immortal sorcerer with unlimited wish power through his talisman., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 54 minutes (72% through) represents the emotional nadir.
 Here, Merlock obtains the lamp and banishes Gene.
 The genie—now a true friend—is ripped away, seemingly lost forever.
 The "death" of the friendship and loss of hope.
-The boys are powerless., shows the protagonist at their lowest point.
+The boys are powerless., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 58 minutes initiates the final act resolution at 78% of the runtime.
 The revelation that Merlock's talisman can be destroyed, and the group's commitment to save Gene no matter the cost.
 Synthesis of courage, family unity, and selflessness to enter the final battle., demonstrating the transformation achieved throughout the journey.